-As of December 31, 2013, we had RMB371.0 million (US\$61.3 million) due from related parties, which primarily represents the borrowings provided by us to one noncontrolling shareholder of an acquired subsidiary, which were unsecured and repayable on contract terms, and arose in the ordinary course of business.
-The amount outstanding as of March 28, 2014 was RMB0.1 million (US\$17.2 thousand).
+As of December 31, 2013 and 2014, we had RMB371.0 million and RMB50.1 thousand (US\$8.1 thousand), respectively, due from related parties.
+The decrease of the balance was primarily due to the borrowings provided by us to one noncontrolling shareholder of an acquired subsidiary, which was settled in 2014.
+The amount outstanding as of March 27, 2015 was RMB50.1 thousand (US\$8.1 thousand).

-As of December 31, 2013, we had RMB373.6 million (US\$61.7 million) due to related parties, which primarily represents unsecured and interest free loans provided by a noncontrolling shareholder of an acquired subsidiary, which arose in the ordinary course of business.
-The amount outstanding as of March 28, 2014 was RMB0.4 million (US\$65.7 thousand).
+As of December 31, 2013 and 2014, we had RMB373.6 million and RMB8.4 million (US\$1.4 million), respectively, due to related parties.
+The decrease of the balance was primarily due to the settlement of unsecured and interest free loans provided by a noncontrolling shareholder of an acquired subsidiary, partially offset by the payable to Mr. Robin Yanhong Li for reimbursement of his use of an aircraft beneficially owned by his spouse for our business purposes.
+The amount outstanding as of March 27, 2015 was RMB1.4 million (US\$0.2 million).